Towner, Benson, Nelson, Pembina County courthouses limiting access to the public

 The Towner County courthouse will be on lockdown until Sept.
-14. Court on Sept.
+14. The Clerk of Court and staff will continue to work in their offices at the courthouse.
+Court on Sept.
 8 will be by telephone hearings.

 Benson County went back to lock down effective Aug.
 13 and requires all patrons wear masks.